Outpatient Addiction Treatment in Michigan

-Outpatient treatment programs are extremely beneficial for individuals who are looking to recover or are in the process of recovering from a substance use disorder.
-As beneficial as outpatient treatment is, it is not for everyone.
+Outpatient addiction treatment programs are extremely beneficial for individuals who are looking to recover or are in the process of recovering from a substance use disorder.
+As beneficial as outpatient programming is, it is not for everyone.
 This particular level of addiction treatment is designed for those who:

 - Have a mild (sometimes moderate) substance use disorder